Summer Camp Frequently Asked Questions

 - 2:15 p.m.–3:05 p.m.
 Minor.

 While most courses do not require an audition, several do.
-Usdan Troupe, Piano, Jazz Ensemble, Dance Ensemble, and Rock On! are the only classes that require an audition.
-Other classes may have pre-requisite experience.
+Usdan Troupe, Piano Majors, Advanced Jazz Ensemble, Rock Band, and the 3 week Chamber Ensemble are the only classes that require an audition for entrance.
+Other classes may have pre-requisite experience, a placement audition.
 See our class page for more information.
 For audition information, please contact Usdan's New York office at 212-772-6060.

 Usdan is a day camp.
 We do not offer overnight facilities for students.
 All campers are transported to and from campus by bus daily.